-So and with a factor 1/C which is the factor of PLL right.
-So 1/C differentiation of θ or T now let us try to differentiate it so it should be1 by C and if θ OT we have to differentiate.
-So this term will be gone, I will have a differentiation of this one and I will have differentiation of this one.
-So differentiation of that one is KF and if I just differentiate integration differentiation cancels each other so I get MT right.
+So this that is e 0 T that is nothing but the differentiation of this output phase so and with a factor 1/C which is the factor of PLL right so 1/C differentiation of $\theta$ ot now let us try to differentiate it so it should be 1/C and if $\theta$ oT we have to differentiate so this term will be gone I will have a differentiation of this one and I will have differentiation of this one so differentiation of that that one is Kf and if I just differentiate integration difference cancels each other so I get mt right.

-And I will get differentiation of this now that is exactly the error frequency, because phase differentiation is the error frequency PLL if it is properly locked then frequency error must be zero.
-So this I can almost say it should be 1/C KF MT which is very good because that is actually the message signal with some constant factor which I do not bother.
+And I will get differentiation of this now that is exactly the error frequency because phase differentiation is the error frequency PLL if it is properly locked then frequency error must be zero so this I can almost say it should be 1/c Kf mt which is very good because that is actually the message signal with some constant factor which I do not bother so basically at the error of PLL I get FM demodulated signal if I give at the input of PLL FM modulated signal.

-So basically at the error of PLL I get FMD modulated signal if I give at the input of PLL FM modulated signal that is whatever analysis we have done for PLL that actually directly comes from means it directly comes from there.
-If we means we just take a PLL circuit earlier we are not bothered about the error signal of PLL we are not bothered about that.
+That is whatever analysis we have done for PLL that actually directly comes from means it directly comes from there if we means we just take a PLL circuit earlier we are not bothered about the error signal of PLL we are not bothered about that.